TokenScript-Framework/papers/src/concept/NeedForSmartLayer.md

 ## Smart Layer: The Integration Bus of the Next Web

-The increasing complexity of digital systems necessitates an integration layer that scales linearly with system complexity and is decentralized to prevent tech giants from stifling the evolution of the Internet.
+The escalating complexity of digital systems calls for an integration layer that simplifies and scales integration tasks.
+This layer should be decentralized to prevent tech giants from hindering the evolution of the next-generation web.
 The Smart Layer, designed as a service network using public blockchains for decentralization and rule enforcement, is our solution for the next web.

 The Smart Layer leverages blockchain technology to offer a layer of integration that enables trustless token logic, facilitating a tokenized web with unlimited integration potential.
 It acts as an interface that allows token code to be executed within digital environments, managing the accounting, issuance, revocation, or expiration of tokens.
 This ensures privacy and security while paving the way for limitless integration.